Xild076/ETSA--QC-/README.md

 # AeVAA - A Modular Psychologically-Grounded Valence-Aware Framework for Explainable ABSA
-Part of the Quantum Criticism Research Project with: Assistant Professor David Guy Brizan, Alex Pezcon, and Harry Yin (MAGICS Lab @ University of San Francisco)
+Part of the Quantum Criticism Research Project with: Associate Professor David Guy Brizan, Alex Pezcon, and Harry Yin (MAGICS Lab @ University of San Francisco)

 ## Overview
 A unified, graph-centric pipeline for tracking how sentiment attaches to and evolves around entities and their aspects within any text.
 ETSA processes raw sentences one by one, builds a dynamic property graph of entities, entity interactions, and descriptive phrases.
 The graph scores sentiment at multiple levels to generate a final, entity-centric sentiment.